Everyplace in Kansas – M

 Montana Crawford Lost Town 1859 The post office was open for less than nine months.

-Montana City Labette Located in Liberty Township, it got its start in April 1866.
+Montana City Labette Located in Liberty Township, it was founded in April 1866.
 A fire destroyed most of the buildings in 1895.

 Mont Cenis Dickinson Lost Town 1872-1882 Also spelled Mount Cenis.